cloudinary-community/svelte-cloudinary/README.md

 pnpm install
 ```

+It's also worth running `pnpm package` if you haven't before.
+The `svelte-cloudinary` requires being built to work in the docs or playground.
+You can run all 3 in watch mode with `pnpm dev`.

 Both the [playground](packages/playground) and [docs](packages/docs) need to have environment variables in order to run.
 You can find the template in the `.env.example` files located in each package.
 Simply create and fill out a `.env` file based on this template.

 ### Developing